- Total Distance (approx): 14 miles, 22.5 Kms

-We walk back to the main road out of Slane towards Dublin and take the first turn right upwards at the yellow N-02 0600 sign and continue straight on this picturesque winding country road.
+We will walk through the village of Slane to the River Boyne and cross the picturesque bridge and take the first turn right upwards at the yellow N-02 0600 sign and continue straight on this picturesque winding country road.
 Look back through the hedgerows to see the Hill of Slane in the distance.
 As you continue on your right hand side you will see a large Mound in farmland.
 We believe this to be Thurstianstown Motte on the Brigid’s Way Cygnus Alignment.

 At the next T junction marked the Taín Trail turn right.
 Continue straight on this winding L1600 country road.
 Eventually it curves to the right at a row of stone cottages on the left &

 Beauparc Station on the right.
 Continue along this winding country L road.

 You will cross over a humped back bridge.
 Following along at Hayestown, you will see a Topaz garage and shop on your right at a cross-roads signed for Ard Mulchan church (4.2mile, 7km from Slane).

 Continue straight on this road walking uphill.
 After the crest of the hill there is a short plateau, then a further short climb.
 Look sharp right here for 2 rusty gates and an ivy covered hidden wall, signalling Farmer David Carey’s field.
 He has given us permission for our picnic lunch in the field, known as Dean Hill, which has a trigonometry post at the top and a fine view over the county.
 Do check to see if there are animals in the field beforehand.

 Continue walking on the same road until you reach a Y junction at a cream coloured house by the Finnegan and McGovern Bar Furniture sign, turn left and continue straight on this road.
 You will pass a crossroads marked Navan and Slane, continue walking straight ahead.